taylorsilva/concourse-tutorial/section-01/ReadMe.md

 In the updated pipeline YAML, we've added one resource object.
 Concourse comes with a couple default resource types bundled in the Concourse binary, the `time` resource being one of the defaults.
 Other resources can be downloaded or added manually to linux workers.
 We'll talk more about resources later.
 You can find a list of resources [here](https://github.com/concourse/concourse/wiki/Resource-Types).
 The git repository for the time resource is [here](https://github.com/concourse/time-resource).

 For now the important thing to know is that `resources` in Concourse emit `version` objects.
 What a "version" object is depends on the resources implementation.
 For the `time` resource, a new version object is created at the interval we specify.
-So every minute our `every-minute` time resource will emit a new version object that will tell Concourse to trigger our `hello-world` job.
+So every minute our `every-minute` time resource will emit a new version object.

 Now that we defined our `resource` we can use it to automatically trigger the job in our pipeline.
 We do this by adding a `get` step to our job's `plan`.
-Setting `trigger: true` for a `get` step means whenever a new version from `every-minute` is emitted.
+Setting `trigger: true` for a `get` step means whenever a new version from `every-minute` is emitted Concourse will trigger the job this `get` step is part of.

 ```yaml
 jobs: